 - Journal of Nippon Medical School is the official journal of the Medical Association of Nippon Medical School and aims to introduce achievements in the fields of basic and clinical medicine.
-Articles contributed are classified into the following categories: originals, reviews, short communications, reports on experiments and clinical cases, and case reports.
+Articles contributed are classified into the following categories: originals, reviews, and case reports.

 - Articles must be submitted in English of a standard appropriate to an international academic journal.
 Those submitted by non-native speakers of English must be accompanied by certification that they have been edited either by a professional English-language editor or by a qualified colleague (a native English speaker with expertise and experience in the editing of scientific papers).
 Certificates must be submitted in PDF format together with the manuscript.

 - The articles must comply with the following rules concerning the Protection of Personal Information:

 (1)No information that would facilitate the identification of a patient (name, initials, date of hospitalization, etc.) should be included;

 (2)The general location where a disease broke out may be identified only if it is relevant to the patient's condition;

 (3)The eyes should be blacked out in facial photographs of patients; if photographs of patients with eye diseases are used, the rest of the face should not be identifiable;

 (4)Identifying information such as numbers should be removed from images and from biopsy and autopsy data.